Title

 No…law denying or impairing the right of property in negro slaves shall be passed.

-On February 9, a name is chosen for the new government – the Confederate States of America.
+On February 9, the new government is christened the Confederate States of America.

 Jefferson Davis Is Chosen As The CSA President